 - rip up and use as trail markers

 - towel or washcloth

 - improvised weapon…filled with stones and tied up

 The uses for a bandana could occupy an article all on its own so I’m leaving it at that.

 Coffee filters: Not as many uses as a bandana but they are as self-explanatory:

 - toilet paper

 Activated Charcoal: Activated charcoal is simply the charcoal resulting from a wood fire.
-It’s not as effective as charcoal produced from exceptionally high temperatures such as in a wood fired kiln, but it’s still valuable to have around.
+It’s not as effective as charcoal produced from exceptionally high temperatures such as in a wood-fired kiln, but it’s still valuable to have around.
 Activated charcoal can bind heavy metals and toxins that may be present in water.
-Adding a couple of crushed lumps to water and leaving it for 15 minutes before you drink it will reduce the amount of toxins in the water.
+Adding a couple of crushed lumps to water and leaving it for 15 minutes before you drink it will reduce the number of toxins in the water.
 It doesn’t remove bacteria or viruses so boiling or other filtration methods are still needed.
-It can be used as camo paint when crushed and mixed with water and removes odours when crushed and mixed with the offending material.
+It can be used as camo paint when crushed and mixed with water and removes odors when crushed and mixed with the offending material.
 It can be crushed up and eaten in cases of chemical poisoning and although no substitute for medical assistance if help isn’t available you have nothing to lose in trying to bind the toxins with charcoal. the charcoal can be digested by the body without incident but it should not be used by anyone with intestinal blockage/constipation unless their life depends on it.